447327642/NetworkBased-Modeling-for-the-Spread-of-Scientific-Ideas/README.md

 I. Structure --> Opinion

-Starting with different network structures (caveman, scale free, random, and small world networks) and given a low probability of changing connections between nodes (thus a high probability of a node to change opinion), we will observe the resulting characteristics of the networks' opinions.
+Starting with the different network structures previously mentioned, and given a low probability of changing connections between nodes (thus a high probability of a node to change opinion), we will observe the resulting characteristics of the networks' opinions.
 Opinion characteristics will be determined by values such as the neighborhood index and average distance between similar opinions.

 II.
 Opinion --> Structure
-Starting with different opinion distributions (random or structure-related) and given a high probability of changing connections between nodes (therefore a low probability of a node to change opinion), we will characterize the resulting network structures.
+Starting with different opinion distributions as previously mentioned, and given a high probability of changing connections between nodes (therefore a low probability of a node to change opinion), we will characterize the resulting network structures.
 The network structures will be characterized by clustering coefficients, average distances, and the distribution of node degree.

 The values that will be used to characterize opinions and structures will also be recorded during the simulations in order to observe the rates of change.
 Additionally, time and frequency of opinion dominance will be included in these values.